Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion, and headache.

 Sphenoid sinusitis causes pain that does not occur in well-defined areas and may be felt in the front or back of the head.

 A person also may feel generally ill (malaise).
 Fever and chills also can occur, but their presence may suggest that the infection has spread beyond the sinuses.
 Often the pain is more severe in acute sinusitis.
+Sometimes headache and facial pain increase when lying down or bending forward.

 Complications of sinusitis